Embedded Dashboards

 Tile data is cached so repeat dashboard views do not re-run slow source queries.
 A second request with the same dashboard, tile, filters, and embed context returns cache_hit: true and serves the stored result — typically in milliseconds rather than seconds.

-The cache key spans organization, embed/subject-org context, dashboard, tile, the tile’s saved query and SQL, the connection, and the request filters.
-Any difference is a separate cache entry, so changing a filter never returns another filter’s data.
+The cache key spans organization, embed/subject-org context, dashboard, tile, the tile’s saved query and SQL, the connection, request filters, and resolved tile params.
+Any difference is a separate cache entry, so changing a filter or parameter never returns another configuration’s data.
 Editing the saved query behind a tile produces a new key, so stale results are bypassed.
 Cached entries expire after one hour; computed_at and expires_at report freshness.

 End-to-end example